Bridging the Gap

 - A societal role for Corporates - what can society fairly expect of multinational corporations in a world that they increasingly dominate?

-- Citizen dissatisfaction: How do we meet the expectations of a restless population? – how do we reconnect with citizens who are increasingly fed up with unresponsive public services?
+- Bridging the delivery gap – meeting citizens’ expectations – how do we reconnect with citizens who are increasingly fed up with unresponsive public services?

-- Impartiality in a polarising era – how do we retain the best and brightest in the public sector and what should our public-sector values be?
+- A new set of public service values – how do we retain the best and brightest in the public sector and what should our public-sector values be?

-- Beyond Performance Management: Revitalising professionalism and autonomy – how do we get governments institutions to become more agile and effective?
+- Professionalism for performance – innovative public management - how do we get governments institutions to become more agile and effective?